nravikumar/MAVIS-XAI/README.md

 + Batch size: 128
 + Label mode: Categorical

 To download the dataset use this link: https://www.image-net.org/index.php and register on the website.
-We've used the Tiny Imagenet dataset for simplicity, but using larger and more detailed images, would probably increase the accuracy of the model, but increase training time.
+We've used the Tiny Imagenet dataset for simplicity, using larger and more detailed images would probably increase the accuracy of the model, but increase training time.
 ### Training
 The model is trained using the following settings:
 + Epochs: 300